Shadoxyve/Linux-Password-Recovery/README.md

 ```
 sudo bash recovery.sh
 ```
-3. Enter the Values Correctly.
+3. Enter the Values Accordingly.
 4. All done!
 Your Password is Recovered Now , Feel free to Drop a Mail at Shadoxyve@pm.me if there is any error.